ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 -   _irr_:  water used for crop irrigation
 -   _ric_:  water used for paddy-rice irrigation

-For each sector, a NetCDF file specifies the water demand in mm/(day·pixel):
+For four sectors, a NetCDF file specifies the water demand in mm/(day·pixel):
 -   _dom.nc_ for domestic water demand.
 -   _liv.nc_ for livestock water demand.
 -   _ene.nc_ for energy-cooling water demand.
 -   _ind.nc_ for manufacturing industry water demand.

 Typically, water demands are related to amounts of population, livestock, Gross Domestic Product (GDP), gross value added (GVA).
-They are typically obtained by downscaling national or regional reported data using higher resolution land use maps.
+They can be obtained by downscaling national or regional reported data.
+This chapter --- TO DO ADD CHAPTER and REFERECNE/no time?
+ADD the link to the utilities --- explains how OS LISFLOOD sectoral water demand maps are computed.

-Paddy-rice irrigation water demand is simulated as described in the [dedicated chapter](https://ec-jrc.github.io/lisflood-model/2_17_stdLISFLOOD_irrigation/); that chapter explains the computation of the water demand for crop irrigation.
+Paddy-rice irrigation water demand is simulated as described in the [dedicated chapter](https://ec-jrc.github.io/lisflood-model/2_17_stdLISFLOOD_irrigation/)  --- TO DO: CHANGE CHAPTER TITLE --- .
+Computation of the water demand for all the other types of crops is described in this page.

 ### Domestic use

-This water demanded by the public water supply network can be obtained by downscaling national reported data with higher resolution population maps.
+The amount of water demanded by the public water supply network can be obtained by downscaling national reported data with higher resolution population maps (please visit --TO DO --- THIS PAGE for a more detailed description of the methodology).
 A NetCDF file provides the domestic demand in mm/(day·pixel); this file is indicated in the settings file using the parameter `PrefixWaterUseDomestic`, which by default takes the value _"dom"_.

 LISFLOOD considers leakages in the public supply network.
 The proportion of water loss in the system can be specified in the parameter `LeakageFraction` of settings file either as a constant or as a map: